 The composition of the European Commission follows the principle of “one member state, one commissioner”, which means that the Commission currently has 28 members.
 It is a collegiate body and usually makes decisions as a college.
 The term of office is five years.
 The name “European Commission” refers not only to the college of commissioners but also to the subordinate administrative body with its approximately 33,000 staff.

-The President of the Commission (the position held by Jean-Claude Juncker since 2014) is one of its 28 members.
+The President of the Commission (the position held by Ursula von der Leyen since 1 December 2019) is one of its 28 members.
 He or she sets basic policy and is elected by the European Parliament, with candidates for election proposed once the European Council has proposed a candidate in consideration of the outcome of the European parliamentary elections.
-The High Representative of the Union for Foreign Affairs and Security Policy (Federica Mogherini since 2014) is also the Vice-President of the Commission and therefore another one of its 28 members.
+The High Representative of the Union for Foreign Affairs and Security Policy (Josep Borrell since 1 December 2019) is also the Vice-President of the Commission and therefore another one of its 28 members.

 Find out more on the European Commission’s own website: